THE HISTORY OF JOSEPH THE CARPENTER

-- Joseph met and was betrothed to Miryam (a.k.a Mary) one year after the death of his wife.
+- Joseph met and was betrothed to Myryam (a.k.a Mary) one year after the death of his wife.
 By this time, he was about 90 years of age while Mary was 12 years of age.
-They were scheduled to marry some years later.
+They were scheduled to marry some months later.
+YAH interrupted by making Myryam to conceive YAHUSHUA while Joseph was away preparing their marriage home.

 - Close to Joseph’s death, YAHUVEH/ YAHWEH GOD sent one of HIS HOLY Angels to inform him that it was almost time to leave the earth.
 On hearing that, Joseph went to the Temple and pleaded with YAHUVEH GOD to comfort him in HIS last days on earth plus not let him go to hell, the lake of fire.
 YAHUSHUA also prayed the same prayer for Joseph.
 YAHUVEH GOD answered by sending Angel Michael and another Holy Angel to protect and take Joseph’s Spirit and Soul to the HEAVENS.
 By that time, the demons in hell, the lake of fire had been trying to grab Joseph’s spirit and soul in order to take it to hell, the lake of fire.

 - Note that it was revealed in the First Book of Adam and Eve that every human being starting with Adam and Eve would, after earthly death, go to hell the lake of fire until YAHUSHUA (a.k.a YAH’S SALVATION) would come and redeem mankind from the POWER OF SIN and DEATH in the Year 5,500 of earth’s existence.
 It would be after that, that mankind would have the privilege to die and go to the HEAVENS instead.
 Additionally, all of mankind who died before YAHUSHUA’S Sacrificial Death on the Cross would go to hell the lake of fire until YAHUSHUA’S Blood dropped onto Adam’s head while YAHUSHUA was on the Cross.
 This is why Joseph really pleaded with YAHUVEH GOD not to let him go to hell the lake of fire.

 HISTORY OF JOSEPH THE CARPENTER